stefanoverna/graphql8/guides/subscriptions/ably_implementation.md

 #### Clear subscription data

-At any time, you can reset your subscription database with the __"Reset"__ button in the {% internal_link "GraphQL-Pro Dashboard", "/pro/dashboard" %}, or in Ruby:
+At any time, you can reset your subscription database with the __"Reset"__ button in the {% internal_link "GraphQL8-Pro Dashboard", "/pro/dashboard" %}, or in Ruby:

 ```ruby
 # Wipe all subscription data from the DB: